orb-lang/espalier/doc/md/peg/mem.md

    for _, sub in ipairs(element) do
       sub:constrain()
       if sub.constrained then
+         -- copy then reconcile
          for trait in pairs(CopyTrait) do
             element[trait] = element[trait] or sub[trait]
+         end
+         if element.nullable or element.predicate then
+            element.terminal = nil
          end
       else
          again = true